Jack000/fontjoy/readme.md

 features = model.predict(x)

+# then use PCA to reduce dimensionality
 ```

-For font comparison designers often use words like "Handgloves" which contain typographically distinguishing letters like e, a and n.
-I figured that a mnemonic word isn't necessary for a machine learning algo, so I used mixed up letters:
+For font comparison, designers often use words like "Handgloves" which contain typographically distinguishing letters like e, a and n.
+Since a mnemonic word isn't necessary for a machine learning algo, I used a grid of important letters:

 ![neural net input](http://fontjoy.com/github/input.png)

 I treated each variant as a separate font, so the weights can be included in the font vector.
 There are 1883 different fonts in the dataset (from Google webfonts)

-what can you use these vectors for?
-Well the simplest case is a visual similarity search:
+what can you use font vectors for?
+The simplest case is a visual similarity search:

 ![font similarity](http://fontjoy.com/github/similar.png)